 Everything that happens at Central points towards our vision To Know Christ and to Make Christ Known.
 Faith forms through the routines of school life at CCS.
 In homerooms, students take turns reading a morning devotional, gather prayer requests, and pray for each other.
 Daily chapel brings students together to hear the word of God, to invite students to follow the way of Jesus, and to worship together.
-Classroom content naturally includes faith, such as when two multi-age second/third grade classes did a project-based economics unit and practiced tithing as well as earning and spending.
+Faith is interwoven in to curriculum.

 At Central, everyone from Kindergarten to High School shares a school under one roof.
 Older students become very conscious of their role in serving as models and mentors to younger students.
 Fourth graders read to Kindergarteners each Friday.
 Middle School students choose high school students as buddies and participate in activities together each month and sit by each other in chapel.
 High schoolers bond with elementary students through Teacher Apprenticeship mini term and Teacher Internship courses.
 These intentional relational opportunities knit together the fabric of the school.

 Serving others naturally flows from following Jesus’ example.
 At Central, the entire student body participates in service through 23 non-profit organizations across three counties during Community Service Day (CSD).
 Elementary school students served on campus working outside on the Discovery Playground.
 They weeded beds, cleaned, and learned about the act of service and how Jesus calls us all to serve.

 Eighth grade students spend one week in Canton working with Lighthouse Ministries.
 CCS students assist teachers and volunteers in the after-school program for

 at-risk youth.
 Students also tour the city and visit homeless shelters while learning about the challenges of navigating the city for work and other daily needs via public transportation with limited funds.